TrashGirl/devil/README.md

-## Open Reseller: Activate Account DMCA Pro Lifetime
+## Open Reseller: Upgrade Account DMCA Pro Lifetime

-Upgrade you DMCA Account to be Pro with cheap price, only $8 for __Lifetime__
+Upgrade DMCA Account to be Pro with cheap price, only $8 for __Lifetime__

-You account will be Pro for __Lifetime__ with "Subscription ~" and protect content of you site
+Account will be Pro for __Lifetime__ with "Subscription ~" and protect you content

 ![hello](https://rawcdn.githack.com/TrashGirl/-giveaway-/907632c28b0214d4e4151a7f9db6c959a0f989fe/Capture2.JPG)